mteichtahl/nx-plugin-for-aws/docs/src/content/docs/reference/trpc.md

 await client.echo.query({ message: 'Hello world!' });
 ```

-If you are calling your API from a React website, consider using the [tRPC React](#trpc-react) generator to configure the client.
+If you are calling your API from a React website, consider using the [API Connection](#api-connection-trpc-react) generator to configure the client.

-## tRPC React
+## API Connection: tRPC React

 AWS Plugin for Nx provides a generator to quickly integrate your tRPC API with a React website.
 It sets up all necessary configuration for connecting to your tRPC backends, including AWS IAM authentication support and proper error handling.
 The integration provides full end-to-end type safety between your frontend and tRPC backend(s).